citp/privacy-policy-historical/b/bi/big/bigcontentsearch.com.md

 #### Definitions

-The “site” is an online information service provided by NiteoWeb Ltd. (“NiteoWeb Ltd.”).
-Wherever the agreement refers to “you” or “your”, it refers to the User of the service; “we” or “our” refers to NiteoWeb Ltd..
+The “site” is an online information service provided by Termitnjak Ltd. (Termitnjak Ltd.”).
+Wherever the agreement refers to “you” or “your”, it refers to the User of the service; “we” or “our” refers to Termitnjak Ltd.